tinyclub/elinux/en/README.md

 # Embedded Linux Wiki (elinux.org)

-This is the gitbook version of the [embedded Linux wiki](http://elinux.org) created by [CE Linux Forum](http://www.celinuxforum.org/).
+This is the gitbook version of the [embedded Linux wiki](http://elinux.org).

+The mediawiki version is created by [CE Linux Forum](http://www.celinuxforum.org/), this gitbook version is created by the [eLinux.org Chinese Translation Group](http://www.tinylab.org/elinux).

 ## Introduction